Ooohu/Cross-section-calculator/README.md

 # Cross-section-calculator
 Calculate cross-section of a cosmic string

-Requirement: The graphing is based on Gnuplot.
+Requirement: The graphing function is based on Gnuplot.

 Usage: